 The California H2O Women Conference is produced by Brownstein Hyatt Farber Schreck, LLC (Brownstein) and was co-founded by Stephanie Hastings and Amy Steinfeld, two of our leading attorneys specializing in water law.
 Brownstein is a lobbying and law firm with over 290 attorneys and legislative professionals.

 While the H2O Women Conference is intended to promote and advance women in the water industry, Brownstein does not discriminate on the basis of race/ethnicity, color, religion, creed, national origin, ancestry, sex/gender, gender identity/expression, sexual orientation, transsexual or transgender status, marital/parental status, medical condition, age, disability, genetic information, citizenship, military or veteran status, or any other characteristic protected by federal, state or local law.

-SHAREHOLDER & H2O WOMEN CONFERENCE CO-CHAIR
+SHAREHOLDER AND H2O WOMEN CONFERENCE CO-CHAIR

 With more than 20 years of specialized expertise in water law, Stephanie Hastings has played a leading role in California’s most complex and precedent-setting water matters.
 She brings sophisticated legal skill and experience to the acquisition, maintenance and protection of water resources and rights.
 A skilled project manager, Stephanie excels at providing strategic advice for complex, dynamic and often novel water matters and thrives in high-stakes, multi-party transactions and litigation.

 Stephanie represents wholesale and retail water providers, regulated utilities, government entities, agriculture and large landowners, investment funds, energy and land developers and resorts, among others.
 Clients value her attention to detail and deft judgement when navigating the myriad challenges inherent in advancing projects in a water scarce environment.